jgoldfar/octave-pde1d-docker/README.md

 ## Container Descriptions

-* `debian` contains an Octave installation on top of Debian Stretch
+* `pde1d` contains an Octave+pde1d installation on top of Debian Stretch

-* `alpine` contains an Octave installation on top of Alpine Linux Edge